 I have been a psychological horror/ supernatural suspense/ always-in-your-head author for over 40 years – no, really, I have… I started really young.
 I write novels, novellas, short stories, screenplays, essays, and the occasional poem.
 I’ve had some pretty neat things happen over the years.
 For example, I have been published in print and online – in newspapers, anthologies, chapbooks, magazines, and comic books (yeah, that was cool).
 My novel The Promise Keeper won the Golden Stake Award for Literature at the International Vampire Film and Arts Festival and yes, the trophy is actually shaped like a stake (so very cool).
 I’m a three-time winner of Best Horror Screenplay at the NOVA International Film Festival (!!!), Best Afrofuturism/Horror/Sci-Fi Screenplay at Urban Media Makers Film Festival, Best Psychological Horror Short Script at Hollywood Horrorfest, and Best Short Screenplay Indo-Global International Film Festival (flipping mind-blowing!) – I even won Best of Fest one year (HOLY COW!).
 I have a few short stories that have won awards.
-My first novel and first short story collection were on the long list for the coveted Bram Stoker award.
+I have a few short stories that have won awards.
+I am a two-time Bram Stoker Award® nominated author (!!
+This FLOORS me!) and a Rhysling nominated author.
 My short story, “The Ever After” was part of the Bram Stoker Finalist anthology Sycorax’s Daughters .
 Some publications I have been involved in have been bestsellers and my novella, Telecommuting occupied the #2 spot on one of Amazon’s bestseller lists for a considerable amount of time.
 I even managed to get recognized in The Mammoth Book of Best New Horror, Vol. 15 (2004) and as one of the 100+ Black Women in Horror Fiction (2018).